-“Effective bipartisan oversight is a lost art that needs to be revived,” said Senator Carl Levin (D-MI.), who conducted Senate investigations for over 30 years before retiring last year and who personally opened the boot camp session last week.
+“Effective bipartisan oversight is a lost art that needs to be revived,” said Sen. Carl Levin (D-Mich.), who conducted Senate investigations for over 30 years before retiring last year and who personally opened the boot camp session this week.

-“We believe the Oversight Boot Camp has great potential to bolster government accountability and bipartisan cooperation in Congress, and the Lugar Center looks forward to continuing our work in this area with our dedicated partners,” said Senator Richard Lugar (R-IN).
+"We believe the Oversight Boot Camp has great potential to bolster government accountability and bipartisan cooperation in Congress, and the Lugar Center looks forward to continuing our work in this area with our dedicated partners," said Sen. Richard Lugar (R-Ind.).

 The demand for oversight training is strong, bi-cameral, and bipartisan.
 Within an hour of its being announced, the boot camp was booked to full capacity and had a significant wait list.
 The final group of 18 staffers came equally from the House and Senate and from both parties.
 Most were from investigative committees, but a few were from the personal staffs of Members of Congress.
 They included both junior and senior investigators.